cosmic-api/cosmic-docs/source/api.rst

         ]
     }

-When you normalize an API model, an object will be created (a class in most object-oriented languages) that will mimic the original model specified in the API author's code.
+When you deserialize an API model, an object will be created (a class in most object-oriented languages) that will mimic the original model specified in the API author's code.
 Like the original, it should provide method to serialize and normalize the model data.
 Of course, custom validation cannot be performed